 - Team Pet: The second episode revolves around a search for one of these after Max accidentally launches the original one, Larry the Hamster (XI, according to the plaque on his cage) across the lake.
 The eventual replacement ends up being a wild platypus that Neil and Nikki find in a bear's cave.
 For a brief moment, Larry returns from across the lake before the platypus eats him whole.

-- The Camp Campbell sign has also either been neglected or deliberately vandalised to read "Camp Camp"
+- The Camp Campbell sign has also either been neglected or deliberately vandalized to read "Camp Camp"

-- Two Decades Behind: The camp still shows an introductory video on LaserDisc.
+- Two Decades Behind: The camp still shows an introductory video on LaserDisc (or at least they did, until David dropped and broke it).

 - Jasper constantly uses slang and makes pop cultural references that are two decades behind because he's the ghost of a kid who probably died in the late Eighties/early Nineties

-- Tyrant Takes the Helm: Happens in Episode Six when David makes Dolph camp counselor for the day.
+- Tyrant Takes the Helm: Happens in episode 6 when David makes Dolph camp counselor for the day.
 His "reign" over the camp draws many parallels to the Nazi regime (what with Dolph being portrayed as a young version of Adolf Hitler), although much of it is downplayed since he is still a child.

 - Unexplained Recovery: It is not explained how Max escaped the Wood Scouts camp in between Episodes 3 and 4.